 - 1. Characteristics.
 Multi-family dwelling units are characterized by a building that contains more than four (4) dwelling units, or may consist of upperstory residential in a mixed-use building (i.e. a building that contains a separate use on the bottom floor, and dwelling units on the floors above).
 This definition includes condominiums or multifamily apartments.
 Tenancy is arranged for periods longer than one (1) week.
 Uses where tenancy may be arranged for a shorter period are not considered residential. - 2.
 Accessory Uses.
 Accessory uses commonly found are recreational facilities, parking of motor vehicles for the occupants and guests, piers and docks, and accessory structures such as a garage or shed. - 3.
 Examples.
-Uses include apartments, condominiums, and multiplexes. - 4.
-Not Included. - a.
-Lodging where tenancy is arranged for thirty (30) days or less are considered to be a form of transient lodging (see the commercial categories).
+Uses include apartments, condominiums, and multiplexes.

-F. Dwelling, Manufactured/Mobile Home
+F. Dwelling, Manufactured/Mobile Home.

-- Characteristics.
+- 1. Characteristics.
 Manufactured homes are built on an integral chassis, with or without permanent foundation, and are used as a dwelling unit.
 These units are portable and built to be towed.
 Manufactured homes are subject to any state standards for safety and occupancy. - 2.
 Accessory Uses.
-Accessory uses commonly found are recreational facilities, parking of motor vehicles for the occupants, piers and docks, and accessory structures such as a garage or shed.
+Accessory uses commonly found are recreational facilities, parking of motor vehicles for the occupants, piers and docks, and accessory structures such as a garage or shed. - 3.
+Examples.

-- Examples.
 Examples include any type of park model or travel trailer designed as a dwelling unit, built on an integral chassis, with or without permanent foundation.
-This term includes mobile homes, park trailers, travel trailers and similar transportable structures intended to be improved property. - 4.
-Uses Not Included. - a.
-Modular homes are not considered to be manufactured/mobile
+This term includes mobile homes, park trailers, travel trailers and similar transportable structures intended to be improved property.

+4. Uses Not Included.

+a.
+Modular homes are not considered to be manufactured/mobile homes.